-Social Alternatives accepts academic papers, commentaries, book reviews and essays, short stories and poetry focussed on the aims of the journal.
+Social Alternatives accepts refereed academic papers, commentaries, book reviews and essays, short stories and poetry related to the aims of the journal.
 The journal also accepts proposals for themed issues from guest editors.
 Proposals may emerge from workshops, networks and conferences.

 The submissions of articles, commentaries, reviews and fictional works are subject to double blind peer review and should be emailed to a Non-Themed Article Editor.
 Authors are encouraged to consider papers previously published in Social Alternatives, and where appropriate, reference them in order to promote ongoing and fluid discussion.